Easy Chicken Wings on a Blackstone Griddle

 You’re going to let them cook for about 8-10 minutes per side.
 You can start checking the temperature with an instant read thermometer.

-I recommend the ThermoWorks ThermaPen for checking the temperature.
-It’s extremely accurate and takes temp in less than a second, so you can quickly check a few of your wings to ensure they are cooked through.
+I recommend the ThermoWorks ThermaPen for accurately checking temperatures.
+It’s highly accurate and takes temp in less than a second, so you can quickly check a few of your wings to ensure they are cooked through.

 Chicken wings are safe to eat at an internal temperature of 165ËšF, but I prefer to let my wings get up to about 180ËšF so they can get extra crispy on the outside while still being cooked on the inside.